 - Plans for documenting and evaluating the project

-Proposals will be assessed jointly by British Council Scotland, British Council Japan and Creative Scotland and successful applicants will be informed by Monday 25 February 2019.
-Given the size of the budget, it is highly unlikely we’ll be able to support every proposal.
+Proposals will be assessed jointly by British Council Scotland, British Council EU and Creative Scotland and successful applicants will be informed by 10 March 2020.
+Given the size of the fund, it’s unlikely we’ll be able to support every proposal.

 In light of the outcome of the referendum which led to the UK’s current membership withdrawal of the European Union, British Council convened a number of events with the arts sector in the EU and the UK to identify shared concerns on the consequences of Brexit, and helped inform the refresh of British Council’s EU Arts Strategy.